louiscklaw/mcp-hko/README.md

 # hko_mcp

+👋 This project is in active development, PRs are welcomed 🙏🙇‍♀️

 hko_mcp is a personal ("pet") project developed by louis as a learning exercise and technical playground.
 It focuses on integrating with the Hong Kong Observatory (HKO) and potentially other MCP (possibly a custom or third-party service) APIs.
 The project serves as a hands-on exploration of modern TypeScript tooling and testing practices.

 ## Technical Stack